edx/dbt-schema-builder/docs/index.rst

 ``--target`` -  a valid target from your profiles.yml, defaults to the default target in your chosen profile

+If you have you views you do not want to include in your downstream models, add those that you want to include to a file entitled ``downstream_sources_allow_list.yml``.
+This file should be placed in the directory that you run dbt-schema-builder from.
+Entries should be in the following format:

+``"<SCHEMA>.<TABLE>"``

+All others will be omitted when the dbt-schema-builder is run.
+If you want to permit all downstream views to be created, do not add this file.

 Redacting PII
 -------------